scc-digitalhub/sdk-docs/docs/how-to/runtime-guide.md

 # Runtime Guide

 This guide helps you choose the right runtime for your use case.
-The DigitalHub platform provides several specialized runtimes, each designed for different types of workloads and execution patterns.
+The Digitalhub platform provides several specialized runtimes, each designed for different types of workloads and execution patterns.

 ## Quick Runtime Selection